 What Is Consciousness?

 Simply put, consciousness is awareness—the ability to perceive what is already there, often hidden beneath the surface of our habits and distractions.
+5% of our world, including houses, trees, and animals, is visible to us.
+The other 95%, such as charactor, intentions or opportunities, is invisible.
+Consciousness is being aware of that 95% of invisible.
 Think of it as visibility.
 Just as a driver needs headlights to see the road ahead, we need consciousness to navigate life.
 The more awareness we have, the clearer our choices become, and the better our lives tend to flow.

 Imagine walking on a mountain path in total darkness.
 We might trip over rocks, walk into a tree, or step off a cliff.
 The result is injury, pain, or disaster.
 In life, that “darkness” shows up as broken relationships, health struggles, betrayal, or financial loss.
 Often, we spend enormous effort trying to remove a single boulder in our way simply because we can’t see that there’s an easier path around it.
-This is problem-solving without awareness.
+This is a life pre-occupied by problem-solving.

-- Inner awareness (self-awareness) – Knowledge of ourselves.
+2. Self-awareness – Knowledge of ourselves.
 We are all born with a capacity for wisdom and creativity, yet each of us has a unique blend of circumstances, wiring, talents, and life path.
+Fully understanding who we are helps us learn how to lead our own lives.
 Making the most of our lives means learning to activate what already lies within.

 Raising Consciousness